zhoujishi1993/dagger/android.md

 2. More fundamentally, it requires the type requesting injection (`FrombulationActivity`) to know about its injector.
-Even if this is done through interfaces instead of concrete types, it breaks a core principle of dependency injection: a class shouldn't know anything about how it isinjected.
+Even if this is done through interfaces instead of concrete types, it breaks a core principle of dependency injection: a class shouldn't know anything about how it is injected.

 The classes in [`dagger.android`] offer one approach to simplify this pattern.